 Youth Center in Kyle, SD

-Our High School Youth (JAM) have taken a mission trip out to Kyle, SD, located on the Pine Ridge Indian Reservation for the last 4 years.
+Our High School Youth (JAM) have taken a mission trip out to Kyle, SD, located on the Pine Ridge Indian Reservation each summer since 2012.
 It’s been an amazing, growing partnership through projects sponsored through the non-profit Youth Center and our Atonement Youth.
 We plan all year, but head out to the Black Hills of South Dakota in June.

 Lutheran World Relief